COVID-19 Community Involvement

 - Time to reflect, ability to share, broad and diverse insight

-The outputs from our community involvement activity are summarised and shared as Insight Reports here and directly with those working on the outbreak response.
-We hope these will offer some guidance to inform their thinking, planning and solutions and inspire ongoing public involvement and discussion with the public to ensure a diversity of circumstances and views are considered.
+The outputs from our community involvement activity are summarised as Insight Reports, or other media, and then shared directly with those working on the outbreak response.
+We hope these will offer some guidance to inform their thinking, planning and solutions, and inspire ongoing public involvement and discussion with the public to ensure a diversity of circumstances and views are considered.

 Flexible - CIE Insight Report